Chief Executive of Operations, Boys Coordinator

 His peak running days were in the mid-1980s competing for The Athlete’s Foot Racing Team.
 During that time, he set PRs of 15:22 (5K), 31:31 (10K), and 1:09:34 (half marathon) when he finished 8th at the 1986 Indianapolis Mini-Marathon.
 After joining the master’s ranks, he focused on marathons, qualifying for the Boston Marathon in 2006 and 2007 and setting a lifetime PR of 2:49:10 at the 2006 Chicago Marathon until being sidelined by knee surgery in 2008.
 After returning to running, Mike crossed off a bucket list goal of finishing the New York City Marathon in 2011 and currently competes on the Three Rivers Running Company Racing Team.

-Brandon begins his eighth season covering cross country and track & field.
+Brandon begins his twelfth season covering cross country and track & field.
 He began compiling rankings and writing articles for both boys and girls cross country and track and field at Indiana Runner in 2001.

 In high school, Brandon lettered five times while at Warren Central.
 He was a two-time team captain and ran varsity/junior varsity for one of the deepest XC teams in Indiana history (12 guys under 17 minutes).
 He was a part of two state XC qualifying teams (the 1999 edition winning the Franklin Central Semi State and placing 7th in Bloomington).
 In track, Brandon ran anything from 400 to 3200 meters.